 PSTD 1010.
 Introduction to Peace Studies and Conflict Resolution.
 3 Credits.

 Major thinkers and themes in the field of peace studies and conflict resolution.
-Focus on philosophical and religious foundations of peace and justice movements in the 20th century.
+Focus on philosophical and religious foundations of peace and justice movements in the twentieth century.
 Examination of peace and conflict through an interdisciplinary lens and on personal, local, and international levels.

 PSTD 3190.
 Capstone Seminar.
 3 Credits.

 Capstone seminar for peace studies majors and minors in their junior or senior year.
 Taken concurrently with a relevant internship or as part of a long-term research project to probe the relationship between peace studies and conflict resolution in practice and in theory.
+Offered in the fall semester only.
+Restricted to peace studies majors and minors.

 PSTD 3191.
 Special Topics Peace Studies.
 1-3 Credits.